gilzoide/godot-csharp-gdextension-bindgen/README.md

 2. Enable the `C# GDExtension Bindgen` plugin in `Project Settings... -> Plugins` tab
 3. Click in the menu item `Project -> Tools -> Generate C# GDExtension Bindings` whenever you want to regenerate C# bindings
 4. Enjoy 🍾

+## TODO
+- [ ] support constant integers that are not part of any enum
+- [ ] get/set properties inherited from engine class directly without Get/Set
+- [ ] support signals
+- [ ] submit to the Asset Library
+- [ ] cache StringNames